Best Home EV Charger UK 2026: Buyer's Guide

 Written and reviewed by Sepehr.
 See our editorial policy.

 Finding the best home EV charger for a UK driveway is less about chasing the highest power figure and more about matching a unit to your home's electrics, your car and how you actually charge.
 Most single-phase homes are capped at 7kW anyway, so the real decisions come down to tethered or untethered cables, how good the app and scheduling are, whether you want it ready to pair with solar, and which installer you trust to fit it.
 This guide walks through all of that in plain terms, with honest cost ranges rather than invented precision, so you can shortlist a charger with confidence.
+Before buying, check our full checklist of home EV charger installation requirements to make sure your property is ready.

 What to look for in the best home EV charger